PranavAnand587/Hangman-Game/README.md

 ![Oh no!
 Game Over!!!](/images/gameover.png)

+# Requirements

+1. To play the game you will have to install [Python](https://www.python.org/downloads/)

 # Usage

-1. To play the game you will have to install [Python](https://www.python.org/downloads/)

-2. After installing it go ahead and open your Command Prompt(for Windows) or Terminal(MacOS/Linux)
+1. After installing it go ahead and open your Command Prompt(for Windows) or Terminal(MacOS/Linux)

 >To open your Command Prompt, Search `cmd` in your search bar, for Windows